 Avenues host home programs provide housing, basic needs and support to youth experiencing homelessness.
 The goal is for youth to have a stable place to live and necessities like food, so that they can focus on their goals and next steps.
-Volunteer hosts share their space and food with a youth who lives with them for a few days up to a year, or longer, depending on the program.
+Hosts, trained community members, share their space and food with a youth who lives with them for a few days up to a year, or longer, depending on the program.

 Avenues for Homeless Youth manages three separate host home programs: the GLBT Host Home Program, which provides transitional, longer-term housing for youth who identify as LGBTQ, the ConneQT Host Home Program, which provides more emergency-based and shorter-term housing for LGBTQ youth, and a pilot BIPOC Host Home Program, which will provide black, indigenous and youth of color with hosts with shared identity.
 All of these programs have a commitment to being informed by a philosophy of solidarity, not charity; we believe that communities can thrive when we share our resources from the perspective of ‘us and us’ and not ‘us and them’.